Learn more about our services and COVID-19 under New and Upcoming Events

 Step Three: Required paperwork

-If you would like to move forward with a storage account you must contact TSBC and have the required paperwork emailed to you and/or the donor.
-Paperwork required for these accounts must be completed and submitted BEFORE a first appointment can be made.
+If you would like to move forward with a storage account, submit all paperwork required for these accounts BEFORE calling to schedule a first appointment.

 Step Four: Required medical exam